Written By: Chloe Wilson BSc(Hons) Physiotherapy

 Digital mucous cysts are small fluid-filled sacs that occur when the sheaths around the joint or tendon of your toe are disrupted.

 This could be due to arthritis, injury or wearing shoes that don't fit properly.
-In some cases, a ganglion lump on the toe may just occur without an obvious cause.
+In some cases, a lump on the toe may just occur without an obvious cause.

 A digital mucous cyst lump on the toe isn’t usually painful, but it can become infected if it gets irritated or bursts.
 A lump on the toe from a digital mucous cyst is usually: